 Weather in July in Italy

-July is the hottest time of year in Italy.
-This is the scorching summer season, with 14 hours of daily sunshine and temperatures that jump from the mid-20s to the low-30s.
-Very little rainfalls.
+July is the hottest time of year in Italy, so if you don’t plan on spending much time by the sea this may not be the best time to visit Italy for you.
+This is the scorching summer season, and it seems to get hotter very year.
+With 14 hours of daily sunshine and temperatures that jump from the mid-20s to the low-30s, and very little rainfall.

-Even Venice, typically colder than other places, sees average temperatures of 23°C – but also experiences more rain than other places, too.
+Even Venice, typically cooler than other places, sees average temperatures of 23°C – but also experiences more rain than other places, too.

-Down south, in Sicily, you can expect averages of 29°C. The Mediterranean Sea reaches bath-like temperatures of 23°C, so you’ll be free to float around in the sea.
+Down south, in Sicily and Capri, you can expect averages of 29°C. The Mediterranean Sea reaches bath-like temperatures of 23°C, so you’ll be free to float around in the sea.
 Punta Prosciutto in Puglia, for example, has some of Italy’s most beautiful beaches.

 Weather in August in Italy